sunnysakura/ZiqingYuan-hugo-academic/content/publication/revitalizing-urban-landscapes-the-economic-impacts-of-building-rehabilitation-on-property-values-in-hong-kong/index.md

   - Jun‑xian Li
   - admin
 doi: https://doi.org/10.1007/s10901-025-10209-x
-publication: Journal of Housing and the Built Environment
+publication: "*Journal of Housing and the Built Environment*"
 abstract: >-
   This paper examines the external and internal property value effects of building rehabil-